-2. Safety check
+2. Grip

-- B. Six basic fundamentals of marksmanship: advantages and disadvantages of each

-- 1. Stance:

 - a.
-Balance

-- b.
-Mobility

-- c.
-Shooting platform

-- (1) Types of Stance

-- (a) Isosceles-feet side by side, body facing target squarely, arms straight.

-- (b) Interview (Weaver Stance) feet approximately 45 degrees to target, arms flexed, elbows down.

-- 2. Grip: advantages and disadvantages

-- a.
-Gun hand position

-- b.
-Support hand position

-- c.
-Proper arm tension and position of elbows

-- d.
-Isometric tension of hands push/pull

-- e.
-Amount of tension

-- f.
+Gun hand position (pressure applied front and rear) - b.
+Support hand position (pressure applied side to side) - c.
+Proper arm tension Elbows straight using Isosceles, elbows bent using Weaver - d.
+Isometric tension of hands push/pull using Weaver - e.
+Amount of hand tension (Firm Grip) - f.
 Trigger finger position

-- 3. Sight picture/sight alignment:
+3. Sight Picture/Sight Alignment:

 - a.
-Sight alignment
+Sight alignment The alignment of the sights, both front and rear, with the eyes of the shooter

 - b.
-Sight picture
+Sight picture The relationship between the sights, target, and the eyes of the shooter

 - c.
-Use of eyes advantages and disadvantages
+Use of eyes

 - (1) Both eyes

 - (2) Dominant eye

 - (a) Determination

-- 4. Trigger manipulation:
+4. Trigger Manipulation (Trigger Press)

 - a.
-Definition: The smooth continuous, straight back manipulation of the trigger sufficient to discharge the weapon without disturbing the sight picture/sight alignment (also called pull or press).
+Definition: The smooth continuous, straight back manipulation of the trigger sufficient to discharge the weapon without disturbing the sight picture/sight alignment (referred to as a "press"). - b.
+Trigger Re-set: Once the trigger has been pressed and the gun has discharged, the trigger will only be allowed to go forward just enough to reset the sear). - c.

-- b.
 Finger position

-- 5. Breath control: Advantages and Disadvantages
+5. Breath Control

 - a.
-Rapid fire on short strings of shots
+Rapid fire on short strings of shots - b.

-- b.
 Deliberate slow fire

-- 6. Follow through:
+6. Follow Through/Recovery

 - a.
-Definition: Maintaining other marksmanship fundamentals through the firing cycle.
+Follow Through: Maintaining other marksmanship fundamentals through the firing cycle. - b.
+Recovery: Acquiring a new sight picture after every shot with a proper trigger reset.

-- b.
-Recovery